Azure/missionlz-edge/docs/MLZ_Deployment.md

 ### **Prerequisistes**

-The Mission LZ - Edge solution was designed to be deployed utilizing a deployment container built from an image defined in this repo. *Note: Prior to deploying Mission LZ - Edge you will be required to ensure that market place items are available which can be accomplished running the container setup found [here](../../setup.md).
+The Mission LZ - Edge solution was designed to be deployed utilizing a deployment container built from an image defined in this repo.

+**Note**: Prior to deploying Mission LZ - Edge it is required that the necessary Marketplace items are available in the target ASH Marketplace.
+Follow the steps outlined in the [Deployment Container Setup README](./Deployment_container_setup.md) to populate the ASH Marketplace with the required SKUs.

-These required market place items and specific versions can be found in the text file used by the container to download.
-The file is located [here](../artifacts/defaultMlzMarketPlaceItems.txt).*
+The required Marketplace items and specific versions can be found in the text file used by the container to download.
+The file is located [here](../src/artifacts/defaultMlzMarketPlaceItems.txt).

 1. An Azure Stack Hub (ASH) stamp where you or an identity you manage has `Owner` [RBAC permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner)
 1. A workload subscription on the ASH stamp provisioned using an offering/plan that contains the following providers: